ckaestne/seai/lectures/21_security/security.md

 ## Attacker Goal

 * What is the attacker trying to achieve?
-  * Undermine one or more security requirements
+  * Typically, undermine one or more security requirements
 <!-- .element: class="fragment" -->
 * Example: College admission
 <!-- .element: class="fragment" -->